 The comfort level you choose is largely a matter of personal preference-what feels soft to one person may feel rock-hard to another, Cralle points out-but if you’re heavier, for example, you may want a higher ILD to ensure you’re getting adequate support.
 (Here are some more helpful guidelines for choosing the right mattress for your body type.)

 Finally, look for extra features that may be important to you, such as lumbar support, cooling gel layers, and breathable or hypoallergenic fabrics.
+(Sheets play an important role in your sleep too.
+Here’s how to choose the best sheets to suit your needs.)

 Other memory foam considerations